aleGpereira/sublime-pdb-finder/README.md

 Install
 -------

 The preferred method is to use the [Sublime Package Manager](http://wbond.net/sublime_packages/package_control).
+Once you have Package Control installed, just search for *PDB Finder*.

 Alternatively, checkout from github:

     $ cd Sublime Text 2/Packages